cloudskier/csvToPlistConverter/README.md

 How to use:

- - name captions of columns in csv as wanted (must be included!)
+ - name captions of columns in csv as wanted (csv must contain captions if desired format is dictionary!)
- - rename filetype from ".csv" to ".txt"
  - download the index.html and launch it with Google Chrome (for best compatibility) or use the provided link below
  - upload file, parse, download